-From an Op-Ed piece in today’sas written byÂ Marilyn Moran-Townsend whoÂ is the chief operating officer of CVC Communications and co-chair of the Local Government Efficiency Study Committee.Â
+From an Op-Ed piece in today’s Journal Gazette as written byÂ Marilyn Moran-Townsend whoÂ is the chief operating officer of CVC Communications and co-chair of the Local Government Efficiency Study Committee.Â

 […] Nowhere is the need to overhaul poor relief more evident than in Wayne Township, where the trustee’s office distributed more than $1.8 million in emergency assistance in 2007 but spent more than $3.6 million to administer it.
 That means that $2 was spent on overhead for every $1 distributed in poor relief.
 That’s unconscionable.